MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

 The behavior of the sparse simulator can be adjusted via the following parameters to the C# constructor:

-- `throwOnReleasingQubitsNotInZeroState`: The simulator can warn you by throwing an exception if qubits have not been returned to the `zero` state before release.
+- `throwOnReleasingQubitsNotInZeroState`: The simulator can warn you by throwing an exception if qubits haven't been returned to the `zero` state before release.
 Resetting or measuring qubits before release is required by the Q# spec - not doing so may lead to computational errors!
 The default is `true`.
 - `randomNumberGeneratorSeed`: Obtain deterministic behavior by seeding the simulator as described above.
 - `disableBorrowing`: If you don't want to use [borrowed qubits](xref:microsoft.quantum.qsharp.quantummemorymanagement#borrow-statement) for this simulation, you can disable this feature by setting this parameter to `true`.
 Borrowed qubits will instead be replaced with regular clean qubits.
 The default is `false`.
 - `numQubits`: The number of qubits the sparse simulator will be operating with.
 The default is 64.
 This number has a hard limit of 1024.